Feeding Spain's 'hero' medics for free, caterers and couriers team up

 In Madrid, participating restaurants, cafes, caterers and couriers are divided into five groups, with the public postal service - Carrero Castano’s employer - providing vans and fuel.

-Deliveries are contact-free, and companies supply masks, gloves, and sanitiser to volunteers.
+Deliveries are contact-free, and companies supply masks, gloves, and sanitizer to volunteers.

 Grosso Napoletano chef Flavio Russo moved to Spain two years ago from Naples.
 His family there worry about the situation in Madrid, which has been hit hard by the epidemic.